indervirbanipal/sample-springboot-app/README.md

 13. After tiller install, it can be verified by `kubectl get pods --namespace kube-system | grep tiller`.
 14. Check the versions for the helm client and server using `helm version`.

+# Setting up and configuring database using Helm

+1. Use `helm install --name postgres1 stable/postgresql` to install local postgres pods.
+You can verify if they are in the same namespace as the spring boot app using `kubectl get pods --namespace default`.